Valeria Sannucci

 Valeria Sannucci has been Deputy Governor and member of the Governing Board of the Bank of Italy and of the joint Governing Board of the Insurance Supervisory Authority (IVASS).

 Education and career

 In 1976, Valeria Sannucci graduated in economics from Rome's La Sapienza University and later obtained an economics Master of Arts from Columbia University in New York City.

-Having entered the Bank of Italy in 1977, Valeria Sannucci became director of the Human Resources Management Area in 2006, then, in 2012, central director for the coordination of the Bank of Italy's participation to the Eurosystem and to the newborn European Banking Union.
+Having entered the Bank of Italy in 1977, Valeria Sannucci became director of the Human Resources Management Area in 2006, then, in 2012, central director for the coordination of the Bank of Italy's participation to the Eurosystem and to the European Banking Union.

 As of May 10, 2013, she is a member of the Governing Board and the deputy governor of the Bank of Italy.

-Valeria Sannucci has two sons, is a movie and history fan and a passionate reader of Paul Auster and J. D. Salinger.
+Valeria Sannucci has two sons and appears to be fond of movies and history.
+She claims to be a reader of Paul Auster and J. D. Salinger.

 She is the second woman to participate to the Directorate of the Bank of Italy, after Anna Maria Tarantola, actual RAI President.